niravcodes/huffman_compression/README.md

 Options:
     -o output_file      : Mention the output file.
 By default a.out
-    -d                  : Decompress instead of compress
+    -d                  : Decompress instead of compressing the file

 ## Source Directory Structure
 The main directory contains all the "fluff" code.
 It's the interface that the end user interacts with.
 The main libraries are found in `corelib` folder.
 It contains all the data structures and algorithms needed to implement Huffman.

-You might find that the data structures I implemented were already in STL.
+You might notice that the data structures I implemented were already there in the STL.
-I rewrote them anyway because this is supposed to be somewhat educational for me (and also because its fun).
+I rewrote them anyway because this is supposed to be somewhat educational for me and of course, the the whole reason I code is to be able to say stuff like "Yeah, I implemented the priority queue but didn't use heap because of I don't like writing tree traversal algorithms."

 ## Building
 Build with